NYPL/digpres/docs/ingest/born_digital_archives.md

 ### Step-by-step ingest instructions

+1. Confirm with Digital Archives team what collections are ready for ingest

-1. Locate packages
+2. Locate packages

     1. Choose a collection to work with
     2. Create a Trello ticket to log the work
+    3. Use compare_paths.py to confirm the copies on Isilon and DigArchDiskStation are the same
+       ```sh
+        python3 compare_paths.py --directory_one isilon/path --directory_two diskstation/path
+        ```

-2. Upload the collection to the source folder with rsync
+3. Upload the collection to the source folder with rsync

     ```sh
     rsync -arP /source/folder/* DA_Source/folder